find your perfect postgrad program

 Where to search?

 As always the first place to look for funding is with your university, department or school.
-Almost all universities offering postgraduate courses will have scholarships and bursaries available for students to apply for and most are online, like at the University of Dundee.
+Almost all universities offering postgraduate courses will have scholarships and bursaries available for students to apply for and most are online.
 Chatting with your tutors and lecturers will keep you up to date with any new funding sources that are becoming available, but look through related industry publications and check with future potential employers before you start your course for funding opportunities.
 Think about approaching your current employer if your course is relevant to your employment, or even consider approaching family members, keeping in the forefront of your mind your relationship before borrowing money from family.

 There are plenty of postgraduate loan options out there.
 For those students who call the UK home there are government loans available for postgraduate study at favourable rates.
 It depends which part of the UK you are resident in, but if you did your undergraduate degree in the UK you are probably familiar with the government loans scheme.
 If you did not study in the UK, then speak to your university if you think you qualify for a government loan on a residency basis.
 The next option is a private loan.
 There are a number of career development loans that you can get from different banks or you can choose to go with a private student financing company, such as Prodigy Finance.
 Companies like Prodigy Finance specialise in lending only to students, so you might find their rates and repayment schedules are more favourable than a high street bank.
 And as their funding is tailor-made for each postgraduate student they should have a limited impact on you.